 The commands that add or remove files from changelists are:

 To submit a numbered changelist, specify the

-flag when you issue the p4 submit command.
-To submit
+when you issue the p4 submit command.
+To submit the

-details, refer to the p4 submit command description in
+refer to the p4 submit command description in the

 To move files from one changelist to another, issue the p4 reopen